Nuclear holocaust: Nuclear fallout

+One part of nuclear holocaust is worldwide fallout, such global fallout has happened as a result of past nuclear weapons testing, numbering in the thousands, with many being atmospheric.
+A fast increase of global background radiation, peaking in 1963 (the Bomb pulse) urged, among other things, states to sign bans on nuclear weapons testing.
+The global fallout has caused deaths, for example through increased cancer rates, of about 2.4 million people globally according to 2020 estimates, while older placed them in the hundreds of thousands.

 Nuclear fallout is the residual radioactive dust and ash propelled into the upper atmosphere following a nuclear explosion.
 Fallout is usually limited to the immediate area, and can only spread for hundreds of kilometers from the explosion site if the explosion is high enough in the atmosphere.
 Fallout may get entrained with the products of a pyrocumulus cloud and fall as black rain (rain darkened by soot and other particulates).

 This radioactive dust, usually consisting of fission products mixed with bystanding atoms that are neutron activated by exposure, is a highly dangerous kind of radioactive contamination.
 The main radiation hazard from fallout is due to short-lived radionuclides external to the body.
 While most of the particles carried by nuclear fallout decay rapidly, some radioactive particles will have half-lives of seconds to a few months.
 Some radioactive isotopes, like strontium-90 and caesium-137, are very long-lived and will create radioactive hot spots for up to 5 years after the initial explosion.
 Fallout and black rain may contaminate waterways, agriculture, and soil.
 Contact with radioactive materials can lead to radiation poisoning through external exposure or accidental consumption.
 In acute doses over a short amount of time radiation will lead to prodromal syndrome, bone marrow death, central nervous system death and gastrointestinal death.
 Over longer periods of exposure to radiation, cancer becomes the main health risk.
 Long-term radiation exposure can also lead to in utero effects on human development and transgenerational genetic damage.